William Wood Powell

 - He was self-employed as a grain merchant, according to the 1910 census.

 - William Wood Powell died on 29 March 1912 at age 59 in St. Louis, Missouri.

-- He was buried at Rosemond Grove Cemetery in Rosamond, Christian County, Illinois.
+- He was interred at Rosemond Grove Cemetery, Rosamond, Christian County, Illinois.

 - Last Edited: 13 Dec 2013